Fileread

 In short

-Fileread — AI-powered document review for litigation teams, integrated with Relativity.
-Best for Litigation teams using Relativity for eDiscovery, E-discovery professionals managing large document collections, Law firm associates preparing for depositions or trial.
+Fileread — AI legal data intelligence that reads your full production and cites every answer to the source page.
+Best for Litigation teams using Relativity for complex eDiscovery and trial prep, E-discovery professionals managing large, messy document collections, Law firm associates needing fast, cited fact-checking for depositions or trial.
 Contact Sales pricing.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.